 You Shopped for the Car, You Should Shop to Keep It Covered

-Chances are good that you spent more than little time thinking about the kind of car you wanted before you bought one.
+Chances are good that you spent more than a little time thinking about the kind of car you wanted before you bought one.
 You spent hours more to determine which cars met your specifications.
-Then, you spent time figuring out who had the best price on the car that you decided on and we won’t even mention the hours you spent actually getting the car purchased.
+Then, you spent time figuring out who had the best price on the car that you decided on, and we won’t even mention the hours you spent actually getting the car purchased.
 Why wouldn’t you use the same due diligence when it comes to protecting the investment you invested so much of your life into to get?

 A study done by Progressive Insurance revealed that only 20% of drivers make it a practice to comparison shop for auto insurance.
 A companion study indicated that the cost of coverage for the same car and driver can vary as much as $600 from company to company.
-Lots of people will spend time and energy (and dollars) to find a car that will save them a few pennies on their gas expense.
-May I respectfully submit that 600,000 pennies will buy a lot of gas?
+Lots of people will spend time and energy (and dollars) to find a car that will save them a few pennies on their monthly gas budget.
+May I respectfully submit that 60,000 pennies will buy a lot of gas?